CESARBR/knot-gateway-buildroot/README.md

 System requirements
 -------------------

 Buildroot is designed to run on Linux systems.
+If you are using a Mac, there is an experimental Vagrant box configured to build the KNoT Gateway (see below).

 While Buildroot itself will build most host packages it needs for the compilation, certain standard Linux utilities are expected to be already installed on the host system.
 Below you will find an overview of the mandatory and optional packages (note that package names may vary between distributions).